 I negotiated with my ex-husband.
 Sort of.
 He had a lawyer and I didn’t.
 I couldn’t afford one and he could.
 So his lawyer was advising him of his rights and I was… guessing?
 Because I was a lowly law student with no experience or study in family law.

 So they sent me letters, and I sent them beautifully articulated replies with no technical underpinning.
-They bullied me into doing things that, in hindsight, and now as a family lawyer, I know were unethical, like ‘removing my items from the home within X number of days’.
+They bullied me into doing things that, in hindsight, and now as a family lawyer in Brisbane, I know were unethical, like ‘removing my items from the home within X number of days’.

 I made an offer.
 They countered it with a VERY low one.
 I just responded with something in between, which, even at the time I knew was below what I should have sought, and they agreed.
 Of course.
 He won.
 He paid me my measly sum.
 He kept almost all of our belongings.
 But I was free of a negotiation process that was stressing me emotionally and mentally, and this was without the burden of having legal fees to pay on top of it.